openmediavault/openmediavault-docs/features.rst

 General settings
 ----------------

 **General settings:** Change |webui| listening port, SSL and force SSL.
-Change admin password
+Change admin password.

 **Notification system:** Integrated into several services in the form of email using Postfix [1]_ backend as MTA, these include scheduled tasks, services monitoring, S.M.A.R.T., MDADM and cron-apt.
 Since |omv| 3.0 is possible to add also third party notification systems by using scripts, more information `here <https://github.com/openmediavault/openmediavault/blob/master/deb/openmediavault/usr/share/openmediavault/notification/sink.d/README>`_ and real example on how to use it `here <https://forum.openmediavault.org/index.php/Thread/14919-GUIDE-Use-Telegram-as-notification-service/>`_.

-**Network configuration:** The web interface provides configuration options for ethernet, WiFi (only WPA/WPA2 supported), bond and vlan interfaces.
+**Network configuration:** The |webui| provides configuration options for ethernet, WiFi (only WPA/WPA2 supported), bond and vlan interfaces.
 This also includes a panel for firewall configuration.

 **Certificates:** Create or import existing SSL and SSH certificates.
 This certificates can be used for securing the |webui| or SSH access.
 Plugins can use the backend framework to select the available certificates.